andrew/ultimate-awesome/README.md

 - [awesome-qt](https://github.com/fffaraz/awesome-qt) - Awesome Qt.
 - [awesome-cadence-temporal-workflow](https://github.com/firdaus/awesome-cadence-temporal-workflow) - A curated list of awesome things related to the Cadence and Temporal Workflow Engines.
 - [awesome-msp](https://github.com/guardzcom/awesome-msp) - A curated list of awesome tools, platforms, products and resources for MSPs.
+- [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
 - [awesome-dataframes](https://github.com/jcmkk3/awesome-dataframes) - An awesome list of dataframe libraries.
 - [Awesome-Pentest](https://github.com/Kc57/Awesome-Pentest) - A list of awesome penetration testing tools and resources.
 - [awesome-faraday](https://github.com/lostisland/awesome-faraday) - A curated list of awesome middleware and adapters for Faraday.